martijnbolt/tau/Content.md

       * using decentralised search engines, data storage and computation
 ## Structured knowledge
 * Similar to wolfram alpha?
+## knowledge economy
+   * based on agoras' knowledge market
+   * lives on knowledge society-framework Tau
+   * an economic system that supports the production, pricing, shipment, and arena (agora), of some knowledge (the knowledge of the text on the web)
+   * deeper and more meaningful knowledge than existing static searched based on thesaurus and ML that has no real understanding of the subjects

 # Roadmap
 1. TML and the internet of languages
 1. discussions of any scale (alpha)